I

 then Pharmacia and finally Pfizer.
 While the years flew by I

-worked in Building 298, API and finally back in Building 259,
+worked in Building 298, API, Building 41 and finally back in

-working either for Global Regulatory or the Quality
+Building 259, working either for Global Regulatory or the

-Organization, the current incarnation of the old Control
+Quality Organization, the new incarnation of the old Control

 Division.
 In October 2017